Thartvigsen/EARLIEST/README.md

 # Adaptive-Halting Policy Network for Early Classification
-This repository is the official implementation of our paper [Adaptive-Halting Policy Network for Early Classification](https://dl.acm.org/doi/10.1145/3394486.3403191?cid=99659453882).
+This repository is the official implementation of [Adaptive-Halting Policy Network for Early Classification](https://dl.acm.org/doi/10.1145/3394486.3403191?cid=99659453882), published at ACM SIGKDD 2019.

 Introductory use:
 ```python